mvarrone/machine-learning-specialization/course_2-advanced-learning-algorithms/week3/5-Machine learning development process/README.md

 What that means is rather than carrying out the first step yourself, you can just download the neural network that someone else may have spent weeks training and then replace the output layer with your own output layer and carry out either Option 1 or Option 2 to fine tune a neural network that someone else has already carried out supervised pre-training on and just do a little bit of fine tuning to quickly be able to get a neural network that performs well on your task.

-Downloading a pre-trained model that someone else has trained and provided for free is one of those techniques where by building on each other's work on machine learning community we can all get much better results by the generosity of other researchers that have pre-trained and posted their neural networks online.
+Downloading a pre-trained model that someone else has trained and provided for free is one of those techniques where by building on each other's work on Machine Learning community we can all get much better results by the generosity of other researchers that have pre-trained and posted their neural networks online.

 But why does transfer learning even work?
 How can you possibly take parameters obtained by recognizing cats, dogs, cars, and people and use that to help you recognize something as different as handwritten digits?